-With power-off, connect a load to the + and - output terminals.
+With power-off, connect a load to the (+) and (-) output terminals.

 The power supply will go into the power-on/reset state and the output is disabled (the OFF annunciator turns on).
-Its low voltage range is selected and the annunciator for the range presently selected turns on, for example, the 8V annunciator turns on for the E3640A model.
+The low voltage range is selected and the annunciator for the range presently selected turns on, for example, the 8V annunciator turns on for the E3646A model.
 The knob is selected for voltage control.
+At power-on, the output1 is selected and the OUT1 annunciator turns on.

-Press (High) to operate the power supply in the high voltage range before proceeding to the next step.
+Press High to operate the power supply in the high voltage range before proceeding to the next step.
 The 20V or 60V annunciator turns on depending on which power supply you are using.